A Journey in Creatively Ordered Spirituality

 I use a variety of media in my sacred structures, including paper, wood, stone, rusted nails, metal, and salvaged wood.
 At times I create the metaphorical structure the Bibles are mounted on and at times I find an existing piece that I can incorporate, such as a yoke, skull, boat, cross, or other religious relic or symbol.
 I especially enjoy incorporating old, found, and discarded items to represent how Christ “makes all things new” and can repair and repurpose our brokenness and mistakes for his purposes.

 Most of my art structures incorporate an antique Bible.
 The pages of each worn and weathered Bible are carefully and prayerfully hand torn into strips.
 The size of the Bible dictates the size and number of strips.
-The torn strips are then grouped in sections of 10-12 folded pages called “signatures” and are adhered with an acid free paper from Nepal.
-The signatures are hand sewn together with waxed linen thread using a centuries old Ethiopian Coptic stitching.
+The torn strips are then grouped in sections, or “signatures,” of 10-15 folded pages and are adhered with a Nepalese handmade paper that comes from the bark of the Himalayan Lokta plant.
+The sections are hand sewn together with waxed linen thread using a 4th century Ethiopian Coptic stitching.
 Finally, the sewn signatures are draped over a religious metaphorical or symbolic structure forming a U-shape.

 The U-shaped drape of each repurposed Bible represents God’s Word as a container providing a vessel for our belief system and direction and guidance for our lives.
 The inside of the U-shaped container represents the contents of our inner spiritual lives, the communing with God in our spirit through prayer, reflection, contemplation, and creation.
 The structure that each Bible is draped over represents the systematic framework, discipline, and order necessary to anchor and nurture one’s spiritual life.
 My prayer is that my art will move people to reflect and gaze upon the divine image and likeness of God in themselves, others, and all creation.

-Jim’s art can be found in homes, businesses, colleges, and religious institutions and has been shown at the Recycle Santa Fe Art Festival, Abiquiu Studio Tour, The Lavender Festival, Gallery Arriba in Abiquiu, Fuller Lodge Art Center in Los Alamos, Convento Gallery in Espanola, and the Galisteo Art Center in Galisteo, New Mexico.
+Jim’s art can be found in homes, businesses, colleges, and religious institutions and has been shown at The Abbey Gallery in Canon City, CO, the Recycle Santa Fe Art Festival, the New Mexico Capitol Rotunda Gallery, Abiquiu Studio Tour, The Lavender Festival in Abiquiu, Gallery Arriba in Abiquiu, Fuller Lodge Art Center in Los Alamos, Convento Gallery in Espanola, Stables Gallery in Taos, and the Galisteo Art Center in Galisteo, New Mexico.